janwilmake/cloudflare-sponsorware/README.md

 Yeah!
 The Proof of Concept is out there.
 You can choose to simply use it by installing the package, or use it as a template and build it out further if you so desire.
 I'm going to be using this for most of my products.

 ![](poc.png)

+# Update 2025-01-27

+I learned that we can improve latency by using user-based DOs rather than a globally central database.
+This has a side-effect that we can't recall all active users, but that's also not something we need!

+So I asked claude to update this code so:

+It uses a Durable object instead of d1 database with a storage containing a storage for each access token (the key is the access_token, the value is 'true') and for the sponsor (key is 'sponsor')

+1. upon /callback

+- it puts the owner_id in a cookie
+- it spawns a DO with name equal to `owner_id`
+- it sets the access_token and the sponsor in the DO (ensure to use the access_token as key, not value)
+- it redirects like it does now (but with extra owner_id cookie)

+2. upon `getSponsor`

+- it looks for DO with name equals the `owner_id` (from cookie)
+- it confirms the access_token provided in the cookie is present in the DO, if not, abort
+- it charges if that was requested by updating the sponsor in the DO
+- it returns the same information like now in the DO response, then in the response of the function.